Health conditions

 Can CPO be treated?

-Yes.
+Infections caused by CPO can be very difficult to treat.
 People with an infection caused by CPO may require antibiotics and this is best managed with advice from a specialist doctor who can help identify the best antibiotic treatment.

-What will happen at home?
+What will happen when I go home?

 • after going to the toilet